rahulgopinath/rahulgopinath.github.io/_posts/2014-07-11-static-analysis-tools-for-ruby-for-puppet-codebase.markdown

 ## [Rubocop](https://github.com/bbatsov/rubocop)

-Of the tools investigated, rubocop seems to be the most mature and featured static analysis tool available.
+Of the tools investigated, Rubocop seems to be the most mature and featured static analysis tool available.
 However, it does not really do a full static analysis of ruby code as much as Diamondback Ruby or Laser attempts to do, for example, arity of methods, non termination detection, double inclusion, whether block arguments are used etc, or typing errors.

 ### Features
 A large number of checkers are provided, which are divided into two groups